sonosaurus/sonobus/FORK_README.md

 1. **Mute a real device** — Set any real output device (e.g. Realtek onboard) as Windows default, mute it in Windows.
 WASAPI loopback still captures audio even when muted.
 Easiest option.

-2. **Application Audio** — Use the "Application Audio" device type to capture a specific app directly.
-No output device needed.
-Windows 11 only.

-3. **Virtual Audio Driver** — If your PC genuinely has no audio output at all, install [Virtual-Audio-Driver](https://github.com/VirtualDrivers/Virtual-Audio-Driver) (open source, MIT) to create a virtual output, then use its loopback.
+2. **Virtual Audio Driver** — If your PC genuinely has no audio output at all, install [Virtual-Audio-Driver](https://github.com/VirtualDrivers/Virtual-Audio-Driver) (open source, MIT) to create a virtual output, then use its loopback.
 Requires test signing mode.

 ## Download